fxkr/autotee/README.md

 First, disable the stall detection for sources.
 This is currently a global option.
-If you need it only for some flows, you'll currently have to use multiple rtmptee instances.
+If you need it only for some flows, you'll currently have to use multiple autotee instances.

 ```
 times: